 In many cases an executor will also be responsible for organising the deceased’s funeral; locating the will and advising the beneficiaries of their entitlements; obtaining valuations of the deceased’s assets; confirming insurance of assets; preparing tax returns and financial statements; transferring or selling assets: and defending the estate if someone commences legal action to recover against it.

 Who should be appointed as an executor?

 Because an executor needs to be a trusted person who understands your wishes and has a fiduciary duty to always act in your best interests, it’s common for people to appoint a close family member as executor of their will.

-This is perfectly rational provided that the family member is able to carry out all the tasks required of an executor at a time when they will be experiencing grief and stress at the loss of the testator (the will-maker).
+This is perfectly rational provided that the family member can carry out all the tasks required of an executor at a time when they will be experiencing grief and stress at the loss of the testator (the will-maker).
 Problems also sometimes arise when other members who are beneficiaries of the will have objections to a particular family member being appointed as executor.
-For this reason many people appoint an independent person as their executor.
+For this reason, many people appoint an independent person as their executor.
 Often this person will be someone they have had dealings with for many years, such as a trusted legal representative or financial planner.

 Other important things to consider is that your executor is:

-- An effective communicator, given they need to liaise with a wide range of people in order to administer the will;
+- An effective communicator, given they need to liaise with a wide range of people to administer the will;

 - a neutral actor who always acts in the best interests of the will-maker and does not seek to gain profit or advantage from their position as executor;